 \textbf{Motivating Example.} Let us consider a scenario where an elusive attacker aims to disrupt the network service availability of a target victim server by overwhelming the target with a flood of unpredictable attack traffic.
 In this scenario, the attacker decided to attack the victim service provider in the application layer, as such attacks are especially effective at consuming server and network resources.
 A request in the application-layer DDoS could be a sequence $\bm{x} = (x_1, x_2, \ldots, x_{L})$ of sub-requests $x$'s.
 For example, a visit to a website consists of an \texttt{HTTP-GET} request to the landing page, followed by other requests.
 Each user who makes a request $\bm{x}$, a sequence of sub-requests, corresponds to an IP address.

-Most network service providers would have DDoS filtering mechanisms and protective systems monitoring the availability and performance of their networks.
+Most network service providers would have protective DDoS filtering mechanisms monitoring the availability of their networks.
 Such a DDoS filtering mechanism is often an online learning-based filter that makes the decision to drop abnormal requests based on some extracted salient features, with an adaptive model trained on observed network traffic.
 Therefore, it is reasonable to assume that the attacker would not have any knowledge about the protective filtering system that the network service provider has in place (e.g., the features, time interval, and data used by the filter).
-Nevertheless, the attacker can always probe the filter by making malicious requests and study the provider's response (accept/reject) via the status code.
+Nevertheless, the attacker can always probe the filter by making malicious requests and studying the provider's response (accept/reject) via the status code.
 For example, receiving the code \texttt{HTTP 403} means that the requested resource is forbidden by the provider.
 However, we assume that the attacker can only probe the provider's filter a limited number of times before its IP address is blacklisted.

-To avoid detection, the attacker has a generator that generates controllable network requests modeled on normal traffic.
+To avoid detection, the attacker has a generator that generates controllable network requests that model regular traffic closely.
 For instance, the generator is able to dynamically generate malicious traffic requests by allowing the attacker to control the distribution shift of generated traffic.
 Due to the attacker's limited knowledge of the underlying online DDoS protection mechanism, only by constantly shifting its attack traffic distribution, can the attacker confuse the online learning filter, and it allows the attacker to be always one step ahead of the filter's estimation of the attack profile.
 Given the strict constraints, we aim to investigate the effectiveness of such attacks.